mikeizbicki/cmc-csci040/week_06/README.md

 ### Lab 2

 This lab is worth 2 points of extra credit.
-In this part of the lab, you will complete the doctests in `lab_part2.py` just like normal.
+To earn the extra credit, complete the doctests in `lab_part2.py` just like normal.
+You must pass all of the doctests to earn the extra credit, and no partial credit will be awarded.